emiliofidalgo/bimos/README.md

+# BIMOS
-# BIMOS - Binary descriptor-based Image Mosaicing
+## Binary descriptor-based Image Mosaicing

 BIMOS is an open source image mosaicing algorithm which can produce seamless mosaics on different scenarios and camera configurations in a reasonable amount of time.
 It implements a multi-threaded mosaicing architecture that permits to decouple the strategic steps involved in the process, speeding up the time required to estimate the final topology.
 In order to find the existent relations between the images, BIMOS employs [OBIndex] (http://github.com/emiliofidalgo/obindex), a binary visual dictionary that is built online, allowing the use of binary descriptors to accelerate the image description process.

-The algorithm can generate mosaics from sequences where enough overlap exists between consecutive images.
-BIMOS also assumes that either the scene is planar or the distance from the camera to the scene is high enough so as to neglect the depth changes.
-It is not a solution for generating rotational panoramas.
+The algorithm can generate mosaics from sequences where enough overlap exists between consecutive frames.
+BIMOS assumes that either the scene is planar or the distance from the camera to the scene is high enough so as to neglect the depth changes.
+It is also assumed that the camera is more or less perpendicular to the scene and at a more or less constant distance.
+Note that BIMOS is not a solution for generating rotational panoramas.

-BIMOS is released as a ROS package, and relies on OpenCV, Ceres and Boost libraries.
+BIMOS is released as a ROS package, and relies on OpenCV, Ceres, OBIndex and Boost libraries.
 Note that BIMOS is research code.
 The authors are not responsible for any errors it may contain.
 Use it at your own risk!

 ## Related publications

-Our approach has been submitted to ICRA:
+BIMOS has been submitted to ICRA:

-**Fast Image Mosaicing using Incremental Bags of Binary Words**
-Emilio Garcia-Fidalgo, Alberto Ortiz, Francisco Bonnin-Pascual and Joan P. Company IEEE International Conference on Robotics and Automation (ICRA)
-Stockholm (Sweden), 2016
+**Fast Image Mosaicing using Incremental Bags of Binary Words** Emilio Garcia-Fidalgo, Alberto Ortiz, Francisco Bonnin-Pascual and Joan P. Company IEEE International Conference on Robotics and Automation (ICRA) Stockholm (Sweden), 2016

 <!--The paper can be downloaded from [here] (http://emiliofidalgo.github.io/static/papers/conf_ETFA_Garcia2014.pdf).
 If you use this software in an academic work, please cite: